How to Post Bail at the Summit County Utah Jail

 There’s another problem, too.
 Remember the bail bondsman option we mentioned above?
 If an inmate uses a bail bondsman and doesn’t show up to court, not only can the bondsman file a civil suit to collect the debt — they can also hire a bounty hunter to go track down the runaway defendant.

 In short: make sure your loved one goes to court when they’re supposed to.

 If you’d like to learn more about facility policies, feel free to browse through our guide to the Summit County Utah Jail.

 If you’ve been charged with a crime, or if a loved one has been arrested, it’s extremely important to seek experienced legal representation so that your rights are protected.
-To set up a free and private case evaluation, call Utah defense attorney Darwin Overson at (801) 758-2287 today.
+To set up a free and private case evaluation, call Salt Lake City criminal defense lawyer Darwin Overson at (801) 758-2287 today.